xuruomeng/invoice-payment-process-analysis/README.md

 This is a personal portfolio project I built to practice SQL-based invoice tracking, payment monitoring, and collection reporting.

 The project uses a small simulated business dataset with client, project, invoice, and payment data.
-I used SQL to explore the data, create payment-related summary tables, and then built an Excel dashboard with Power Pivot and a client slicer to review account-level invoice and overdue information.
+I used SQL to explore the data, create payment-related summary tables, and then built both an Excel dashboard and a Power BI dashboard to review account-level invoice and overdue information.

 ## Dashboard Preview